mdelobelle/obsidian_supercharged_links/README.md

 This does not give any information about what is in the Jim.md note!
 So, we wouldn't be able to customize it.

-That's where the plugin comes in: it will add two extra properties in the `<a>` element : `data-link-next-actions` and `data-link-tags`. `data-link-tags` is a special property, which will also include tags like `#person` that might be in your file.

-**Importantly**, the plugin adds these properties by prefixing them with `data-link` so that it will not conflict with other attributes in other plugins or Obsidian itself.
+That's where this plugin comes in: it will add two extra properties in the `<a>` element : `data-link-status` and `data-link-tags`. **Importantly**, these attributes are prefixed with `data-link` so that it will not conflict with other attributes in Obsidian.

-So... with the plugin activated the `<a>`element will be supercharged like this: `<a data-href="Jim" href="Jim" class="internal-link" target="_blank" rel="noopener" data-link-next-actions="👥 ☎️ 🍻 say hi" data-link-tags="#person" >Jim</a>`
+With the plugin active, the `<a>`element will be supercharged like this: `<a data-href="Jim" href="Jim" class="internal-link data-link-text data-link-icon data-link-icon-after" target="_blank" rel="noopener" data-link-status="call soon" data-link-tags="#person" >Jim</a>`

-Although `category` is included in settings as a property to track, since it's not included in Jim.md front-matter section, the property `data-link-category` is not included in the `<a>` element

 ### Style your links with CSS!

-Now you can enjoy the flexibilty of css to customize your links by setting CSS properties in a CSS snippet like `links.css`.
+You can use the flexibility of CSS to customize your links by setting CSS properties in a CSS snippet like `links.css`.
 To create a CSS snippet, go to the Obsidian settings, then to Appearance and scroll to the CSS snippets section.
 Click on the little folder icon, then create a new file in the opened folder called `links.css`.

-#### Examples
+#### Example CSS snippets

 To change the color of every appearance of a link to a note based on the tag in the file: